jsiegenthaler/homebridge-eosstb/README.md

 ## Help Wanted for GB, IE and BE
-For GB, Ie and BE, the logon method is no longer working.
+For GB, IE and BE, the logon method is no longer working.
 Refer Issue [#112](https://github.com/jsiegenthaler/homebridge-eosstb/issues/112).
 If are able to help, please get in touch.

 ## Readme Applicability